iantkim/iantkim/README.md

 - instruction and presentations (as TA and in lab)

-goals:

-- explain behavior and cognition as multi-scale emergent phenomena
-- add to the literature on neural coding and communication
+current/ongoing issues (looking for input!):

+- evidence for/against: time is best explained with neuroscience, not physics
-- become an armchair theoretical neuroscience person
+- how to be paid as an armchair theoretical neuroscientist